-In contrast, describing the ISA in a processor description language like CodAL significantly improves the efficiency of this process using the Codasip Studio design automation toolset.
-Codasip Studio can automatically generate both the ISS and a new compiler for the modified ISA, making the optimization process more straightforward.
+In contrast, describing the ISA in a processor description language like CodAL significantly improves the efficiency of this process using design automation tools.
+Codasip Studio can automatically generate both the ISS and a new compiler for the modified ISA, making the processor customization process more straightforward.
 But the CodAL processor description language is not just limited to creating instruction-accurate descriptions – it can also be used to describe microarchitecture (cycle-accurate).
 The consistency of the two descriptions can be checked within the Studio environment using static analysis.

 After extending the microarchitecture, Codasip Studio profiler provides coverage analysis tools to assess code coverage of the CodAL, including line, condition, and expression coverage.
 In order to achieve acceptable code coverage, Codasip Studio provides random assembler generators to exercise the code very thoroughly.
 In difficult corner cases, it may be necessary to write directed tests.

 All-in-all a Codasip RISC-V processor licensed as CodAL source code can be efficiently modified in the Codasip Studio environment and thoroughly verified.
 This is a cost-effective and super-efficient approach to creating domain-specific processors.